 Option Description Subversion > Enforce Locking Policy This options prevents the flow author from making any changes to an item (flow or configuration item) unless the item is locked.
 This ensures that only one author can edit an item.
 See Enforce Locking Policy above for more information.
 Subversion > Unlock all Unlocks any locked items in the workspace.
 A warning message appears.
-For example: Unlock There are 1 changed item(s) with locks, and unlocking those items is not recommended with the enforce locking policy.
-To unlock all items and revert, use Revert All; To unlock all the items?
-No Subversion > Cleanup Clean up the working copy in Studio's workspace.
+For example: Unlock Unlock There are 1 changed item(s) with locks, and unlocking those items is not recommended with the enforce locking policy.
+To unlock all items and revert, use Revert All ; To unlock and commit, use Commit All .
+Are you sure you want to unlock all the items?
+Yes No Select Yes to unlock all the items or use the other options presented in the message.
+Subversion > Cleanup Clean up the working copy in Studio's workspace.
 Connection Allows you to change the way authentication is performed with the source control server, to select the SCM type and to check out/detach a repository.
-Windows Authentication: Performs authentication using the currently logged in user.
+Windows Authentication : Performs authentication using the currently logged in user.
 This is applicable for file-based source control repositories.
-Username and PasswordAuthentication: Performs authentication using the supplied user name and password.
-Trust server certificate: If you are working with a secure server (SSL/SSH), select this option, otherwise you will be unable to access the server.
+Username and PasswordAuthentication : Performs authentication using the supplied user name and password.
+Trust server certificate : If you are working with a secure server (SSL/SSH), select this option, otherwise you will be unable to access the server.